vizyosignage/vizyo-plugin-manager/README.md

 The goal of this project is to determine the plugin infrastructure for the Vizyo Digital Signage application.

-We are considering three different plugin types, and we must ensure that they work seamlessly on Windows, Linux, and Android.
+We are considering three different plugin types, and we must ensure that they work seamlessly on Windows, Linux, Android and  WASM Browser.

 1. View.axaml (.axaml file-based)
 * For custom text, image, animation, etc. plugins